sigboe/MiSTer-NFC-Writer/README.md

 # MiSTer NFC Write

-This is a tool to create NFC Tags by browsing and select games, crafting commands using a command palette using a gamepad, or typing commands and URLs directly in using a keyboard.
+This is a tool to create NFC Tags by browsing and select games, crafting commands with a command palette using a gamepad, or typing commands and URLs directly in using a keyboard.
 All from the comfort of your MiSTer FPGA device.

 This tool is intended to be upstreamed into [NFC script by Wizzo](https://github.com/wizzomafizzo/mrext/blob/main/docs/nfc.md)